 All tributaries and that portion of the lake between Electric Avenue Bridge and the outlet dam are closed to fishing at all times.

 Boating access and other amenities are available at Bloedel Donovan Park (City of Bellingham), a WDFW access site (http://wdfw.wa.gov/lands/water_access/), and a resort.

 The Whatcom County Health and Human Services Department and Washington State Department of Health have issued this fish consumption advisory for Lake Whatcom: due to mercury contamination, women of childbearing age and children under six years of age should not eat any smallmouth bass, and should limit consumption of yellow perch to one meal a week.
-Contact Whatcom County Health and Human Services at (360) 676-6724, Washington Dept of Health, Office of Environmental Health Assessment at (877) 485-7316, or the DOH web site at www.doh.wa.gov/fish for more information.
+Contact Whatcom County Health and Human Services at (360) 676-6724, Washington Dept of Health, Office of Environmental Health Assessment at (877) 485-7316, or the DOH web site at http://www.doh.wa.gov/CommunityandEnvironment/Food/Fish.

 Fishing Prospects Calendar

 Species you might catch